Course Content and Outcome Guide for BI 202

 - Special Fee:

 Course DescriptionA laboratory science course designed to have students develop knowledge about plant anatomy, physiology, how humans interact with plants, and particularly taxonomy with an evolutionary focus.
 Areas covered include mosses, ferns, conifers, and flowering plants.
 Recommended for students interested in agriculture, horticulture, ethnobotany, and general botany.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description